 Next, PICK THE TWO that have the biggest impact on your current circumstances.

-The fact of the matter is that you can’t do everything at once.
-No one can.
+Remember the whole you can’t do everything at once… No one can.
 If you try to do everything, you will never get all of it under control.
-Which is probably why you are in the current situation you are (at least it’s my big problem).

 So, to get your life in order you’ll just want to start with one or two areas.